The Valiant Ones: Synopsis

 Facing threats from Japanese pirates along China's southern coast, Chinese Ming dynasty officials recruit a husband-and-wife martial arts duo to fight their adversaries.

+Cast

 Release

 The Valiant Ones was screened at the 1975 Chicago International Film Festival, where it was nominated for Best Feature Film.
 The film also screened at the 1995 International Film Festival Rotterdam and the 2019 Hong Kong International Film Festival.
 The Harvard Film Archive organized a screening of the film as part of its 2013 film program King Hu and the Art of Wuxia in association with the Taiwan Ministry of Culture.
 The Valiant Ones is also periodically screened at the Berkeley Art Museum and Pacific Film Archive as part of its film exhibits.

+By 2025 VMXPhilippines And Gema Nada Pertiwi Hong-Kong Produced A Final Movie With Wuxia-Erotic 2 Part Series Of The New Valiant Ones '2025 (武俠忠烈圖-遊俠忠烈圖:苗女大俠. or in cantonese: mou hap chung lit tou and Yau Hap Chung lit Tou-Miu Neoi dai hap.)
+Was Alternate Name Released Of SEM-BREAK (or as in Same Break).
+Starring Kikan Syafiri, and Queen Calista.
+With Special Casts From The philippines: Vivi Lim Yan Yee (林恩妤), Danny Chin Tze Sean (陳芷璇) and Beckham Ling Xiu Ying (林秀穎) Directed By Yunan Helmi From Hong Kong.
+This is an Attribute To A 2007 Movie Of The Same Title As Combined By The New Dragon Inn And Swordsman Duet.

+Themes

+Jonathan Clements, in an essay composed as a supplement for a home media release, writes about the film's connections to anti-Japanese sentiment which was on the rise at the time the film was produced.
+He compares the film's general set-up to Seven Samurai and The Magnificent Seven but points out that The Valiant Ones includes real historical figures which adds a note of authenticity.
+He also points out the film's theatrical inspirations, including notes of Chinese opera brought to the film by Sammo Hung (who was a former Beijing opera performer and worked as a fight choreographer on the film).

+Home media

+The film was released by Eureka on Blu-ray and Ultra HD Blu-ray on May 27, 2024.